 There are three types of penalties to keep in mind:

-- The IRS will charge you a late payment penalty if you don't pay at least 90% of what you owe by July 15, 2020.
+- The IRS will charge you a late payment penalty if you don't pay at least 90% of what you owe by the original deadline.
 The penalty is typically 0.5% of the amount owed per month up to a maximum of 25%, so it's important to accurately estimate your tax liability when completing Form 4868.

-- The IRS will charge you a late filing penalty if you don't file Form 4868 by July 15, 2020.
+- The IRS will charge you a late filing penalty if you don't file Form 4868 by the original deadline.
 The penalty is typically 5% of the amount per month up to a maximum of 25%.
 If you cannot complete your taxes on time, it's imperative to file Form 4868 to avoid the highest penalties.

 If you don't owe any income tax or are receiving a refund, you won't be subject to penalties on underpayments, but you won't receive your refund until you file your tax return.